anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 and non-changing.
 3. Extension specifications SHOULD be very clear whether RDAP requests and responses related to the extension can be exchanged over an unencrypted HTTP connection.
-Extension specification MUST mandate use of HTTPS in its Security Considerations if unencrypted http data exchange would pose security or privacy risks.
+Extension specifications MUST mandate use of HTTPS in its Security Considerations if unencrypted HTTP data exchange would pose security or privacy risks.
 Extensions should also be compliant with the security considerations of [@!RFC7481].
-4. The use of the various RDAP extensions points, as described in (#summary_of_updates), should be clearly delineated.
+4. The use of the various RDAP extension points, as described in (#summary_of_updates), should be clearly delineated.

 A> #58